 wireguard-go

 is not suggested.
-It's not updated as frequent, and it's reported by other users to have stability issues. - Installation, Debian 10 (Buster) as example:
+It's not updated as frequently, and it's reported by other users to have stability issues. -

 First, add Debian Backports repo: